Clark Laidlaw: Biography

+In 2025, Laidlaw became a New Zealand citizen.

+Coaching career

-Laidlaw became the Skills Coach for Taranaki in 2010 then became the Skills Coach and Video Analyst with the New Zealand sevens team under Sir Gordon Tietjens from 2010 to 2012.
-He made the move back to the 15-aside game, as the Assistant Coach of the Hurricanes from 2013 to 2015.
-He was also Assistant Coach of the London Irish.
+Laidlaw became the skills coach for Taranaki in 2010 then became the skills coach and video analyst with the New Zealand sevens team under Sir Gordon Tietjens from 2010 to 2012.
+He made the move back to the 15-a-side game, as the assistant coach of the Hurricanes from 2013 to 2015.
+He was also assistant coach of London Irish.

-In 2018, a year after becoming Head Coach of the All Blacks Sevens, New Zealand won gold at the 2018 Commonwealth Games and the 2018 Rugby World Cup Sevens.
+In 2018, a year after becoming head coach of New Zealand sevens, the team won gold at the 2018 Commonwealth Games and the 2018 Rugby World Cup Sevens.

-In 2020, Laidlaw guided the All Blacks Sevens to win the World Rugby Sevens Series and in 2021, a silver medal at the Tokyo Olympics.
+In 2020, Laidlaw guided New Zealand to win the World Rugby Sevens Series and in 2021, a silver medal at the Tokyo Olympics.

-In 2023 it was announced that Laidlaw would be stepping down as the All Blacks Sevens head coach and joining the Hurricanes as head coach from 2024.
+In 2023 it was announced that Laidlaw would be stepping down as the New Zealand head coach and joining the Hurricanes as head coach from 2024.